Follow your destiny,

 The car and Ahmed, my guide, arrived.
 We marched toward the pyramids.

-Away from crowds and hustlers, on the Ahmed could read my mind.
+Away from crowds and hustlers, Ahmed read my mind, bringing me to a perfect spot to try to capture the scene on paper.
 He showed me the spot and I sat and sketched the pyramids in the middle of the desert from a perfect perspective.
-The weather was perfect - sunny and 70 degree farenheites.
-Then we moved on to the next location People walked and that is not advisable.
-The trick is to come to the main point and take shuttle buses that will take you to the next spot.
+The weather was amazing - sunny and 70F.
+Then we moved on to the next location... lots of people walked, which in my opinion is not advisable-- I think it's best to take shuttle buses from point to point.

 We arrived at the spot where the 6,000-year-old boat was excavated and placed in the museum.
-Only then did realization dawn on me: water—a river—flowed next to the pyramids just 150 years ago, enough to sail a ship that size.
+Only then did the realization dawn on me: water—a river—flowed next to the pyramids just 150 years ago, enough to sail a ship that size.
 We have no idea what else is going to go under water and sand in the next 2000 years.

 That became my aha moment: we stood on a live excavation site.
 No one knows what else sleeps buried under layers and layers of sand and desert.